rbyers87/port-arthur-squad-plan/README.md

 10/9/2025 next step:
 Need ability to add an officer to another shift.
 To add someone to a shift on the Daily Schedule that is not part of their recurring schedule.
 Also need ability to change the time type for the Officers and Supervisors list as: Regular or Overtime, with default being Regular.

+For Staff Profiles, I want Service Credit listed.

+Need a way to view an individuals upcoming scheduled shifts.
+When request PTO and approved, need to remove from scheduled shift and place at bottom of daily view for those shifts to reflect the PTO used.
+The bottom of the daily view needs to load all schedueld PTO for that day for that shift.